Skip to main content

 The Oregon Coastal Management Program (OCMP) offers a variety of grant programs tailored to Oregon's coastal zone.
-These grants, based upon availability of funding, support a wide range of projects, including habitat acquisition and restoration for coastal resiliency, as well as providing technical assistance to local communities and tribes for land use planning.
+These grants, based on funding availability, support a wide range of projects, including habitat acquisition and restoration for coastal resiliency, as well as technical assistance to local communities and tribes for land use planning.

-DLCD provides additional grant opportunities to applicants ranging in topics from local government planning and other technical assistance, to transportation planning, and community green infrastructure planning and implementation.
-For a list of these grants please visit
+DLCD provides additional grant opportunities to applicants on topics including transportation planning, local government comprehensive plan and code updates, and community green infrastructure planning and implementation.
+Visit DLCD’s Grant and Funding Opportunities webpage for a list of current opportunities

 Please see the list of OCMP current funding opportunities below.
-As additional funding opportunities open this site will be updated with new information.
+This site will be updated with new information as additional funding opportunities become available.

 Coastal Zone Management Habitat Protection & Restoration Program